jupyter-naas/abi/README.md

 - Install the package in your virtual environment

 #### Add a new Python dependency to `lib/abi` project

-To add a new Python dependency to the `lib/abi` project:

 ```bash
 make abi-add dep=<library-name>